JohnMichaelCrawley/Spontaneous/README.md

 ## Overview

-Spontaneous is a six month long univeristy project I'm working on.
-Spontaneous application is about allowing an application to find something spontaneous to do in your local proxmity such as a cafe, restaurant or cinema and then give directions.
+Status: Under Active Development / Work-In-Progress

+Spontaneous is a dynamic application currently in development, stemming from a six-month university project.
+The goal is to transform it into a fully functional application ready for deployment on the App Store.
+The purpose of Spontaneous is designed to help users discover spontaneous activities in their local proximity, such as cafes, restaurants, or cinemas.
+The application will provide directions to the selected destination.

 <a href="https://twitter.com/SpontaneousiOS" ><img src="https://img.shields.io/twitter/follow/SpontaneousiOS.svg?style=social" /> </a>